 Parameter Description Commonality Between Representations @mimeType Specifies the MIME type of the concatenation of the Initialization Segment, if present, and all consecutive Media Segments in the Representation, e.g. "audio/mp4".
 Shall be common between all Representations in an Adaptation Set. @codecs Specifies the codec for the Representation, e.g. "mp4a.40.5" for HE-AAC.
 Should be common between all Representations in an Adaptation Set to ensure seamless transitions (see note 1). @audioSamplin gRate Specifies the output sampling rate of the codec in units of Hz, e.g. "48 000" for 48 kHz.
 Should be common between all Representations in an Adaptation Set to ensure seamless transitions (see note 1).
 AudioChannelCo nfiguration Specifies the channel configuration and layout for e.g. mono, stereo, or 5.1 surround.
-Should be common between all Representations in an Adaptation Set to ensure seamless transitions (see note 1 and note 2).
-NOTE 1: Clause 10.4 sets out the requirements for seamless transitions between audio Representations.
+Should be common between all Representations in an Adaptation Set to ensure seamless transitions (see note 1 and note 2). rements for seamless transitions between audio Representations. otion for Adaptation Sets that refer to NGA Auxiliary Audio streams.